History of propaganda: Propaganda aimed at US citizens

 The extent to which the US government used propaganda aimed at its own people is a matter of discussion.
 The book Selling Intervention & War, by Jon Western, argued that president Bush was "selling the war" to the public.
 In a 2005 talk to students Bush said: "See, in my line of work, you got to keep repeating things over and over, and over again, for the truth to sink in, to kind of catapult the propaganda."

-While the United States' official stance was to remove Saddam Hussein's power in Iraq with allegations that his government held weapons of mass destruction or was related to Osama Bin Laden, over time the Iraq war as a whole has been seen in a negative light.
+While the United States' official stance was to remove Saddam Hussein's power in Iraq with allegations that his government held weapons of mass destruction or was related to Osama bin Laden, over time the Iraq war as a whole has been seen in a negative light.
 Video and picture coverage in the news has shown shocking and disturbing images of torture and other evils being done under the Iraqi Government.

 Russian nationals used different propaganda tools to interfere with the United States 2016 election between Donald Trump and Hillary Clinton.
 Russia created political propaganda for the United States 2016 election to confuse voters from interpreting which news information was false or misleading.
-Different tactics used to interfere with the United States 2016 included fake social media accounts on Twitter, Facebook, and other cites, false political rallies, and online political advertisements.
+Different tactics used to interfere with the United States 2016 included fake social media accounts on Twitter, Facebook, and other sites, false political rallies, and online political advertisements.
 Russian nationals used new online propaganda which "is not to convince or persuade", but rather to cause distraction and paranoia.
 The Select Committee On Intelligence in the United States Senate found that technology aided to providing more convincing and realistic propaganda.